ggsmith842/f1-webscrap-visualization-python-tableau/README.md

-# f1-qualifier-predictor
+# F1 70th anniversary overview
-Analysis of qualifying times in f1 racing and how they relate to driver wins.
+A visual overview of Formula 1 Racing from 1950 to 2020

 ## Background